Well, it’s been an exciting day here at Hooked on Houses. I just heard from Sarah Susanka, who writes the bestselling Not So Big House books.

 Note: There are Amazon affiliate links in this post that may earn me commission.

 The Not So Big House

-In a chapter called “Mine’s Bigger Than Yours (How Square Footage Became the New Scorecard),” McGinn visited some Starter Castles in Maryland, interviewing their owners to see what, exactly, they do with all that space.
+In Chapter One of House Lust, called “Mine’s Bigger Than Yours (How Square Footage Became the New Scorecard),” McGinn visited some Starter Castles in Maryland, interviewing their owners to see what, exactly, they do with all that space.
 (One woman, when asked how many bedrooms and baths her sprawling house has, is stumped for a minute, and has to stop to count!)

 He wrote, “As these homes proliferated, a whole industry has risen up to draw attention to their alleged shortcomings.
 At the head of this movement stands Sarah Susanka.”

 In her 1998 book, The Not So Big House (Amazon affiliate link) Susanka challenged the notion that bigger is better: “More rooms, bigger spaces and vaulted ceilings do not necessarily give us what we need in a home.
 It’s time for a different kind of house.
 A house that is more than square footage.
 A house with a floor plan inspired by our informal lifestyle instead of the way our grandparents lived.”

 McGinn took Susanka with him to look at a model home in a new development to get her thoughts (let’s just say she wasn’t impressed by what she saw, such as the brick facades with vinyl sides).
 In my interview with him, I asked whether he thought the end of the housing boom might finally change our”bigger is better” mentality and make people rediscover the value in smaller homes that are better built.

 He responded that although he likes a lot of Susanka’s theories, he’s not sure if some of her “basic messages — that cathedral ceilings often don’t make sense, that we’d be better off without formal dining rooms — really resonate with the masses yet.”